Planning for Retirement

 Any new or additional Portalan insurance must be purchased before your 65th birthday (medical evidence of insurability is required).

-Your disability coverage under the Income Continuance Plan ends when you are receiving a retirement benefit from the Saskatchewan Teachers’ Retirement Plan or the Saskatchewan Teachers’ Superannuation Plan.
+Your disability coverage under the Teachers' Long-Term Disability Plan ends when you are receiving a retirement benefit from the Saskatchewan Teachers’ Retirement Plan or the Saskatchewan Teachers’ Superannuation Plan.
 Also, if you return to teach after you retire, you will not be eligible for disability coverage.

 To ensure you are receiving the most up-to-date information available, you are encouraged to contact Service Canada directly to determine when you are eligible for and how much you can expect to receive from these programs.